StaticMania/keep-vue/content/docs/components/pie-chart.md

 ---
-  title: 'Pic Chart'
+title: "Pic Chart"
-  description: 'The Pie Chart component offers an intuitive and visually compelling way to represent data distribution.
+description: "The Pie Chart component offers an intuitive and visually compelling way to represent data distribution.
 With its circular graph divided into slices, users can easily visualize proportions and percentages of different categories within their dataset.
-Customizable features such as colors and hierarchical levels enhance the charts versatility, making it an essential tool for data analysis and presentation.'
+Customizable features such as colors and hierarchical levels enhance the charts versatility, making it an essential tool for data analysis and presentation."
 ---

 ## Default Pie Chart